Oddisy/Age_Calculator/README.md

 # Age_Calculator
-A website for calculating age
+An app for calculating age